7. National Geographic: 50 Greatest Wildlife Photographs at Carnegie Museum of Natural History: Nov. 16

 A giraffe strolling through South Africa’s misty Ndumu Game Reserve.
 A orangutan climbing 100 feet to grab a fig in Borneo.
 A cave filled with crocodiles along the Salamat River.
 Most of us can only dream about experiencing such extraordinary creatures and habitats.
 But for groundbreaking National Geographic photographers, they’re a remarkable reality documented with unmatched artistic and technical ability.
 Through the lens of these gifted photographers, you’ll see a pride of lions socializing in the Serengeti and a 16-year-old panda at China’s Wolong Nature Reserve, plus 413,000 sandhill cranes roosting along Nebraska’s Platte River.

 8. Comcast Light Up Night Downtown: Nov.
 22, 4:30-10 p.m.

 Welcome to your official holiday “on” switch.
-The elves at Pittsburgh Downtown Partnership are putting the finishing touches on the 59th annual festivities, so watch this space for the breaking details coming Nov.
-6. And most events are free – including live performances by renowned musicians and entertainers, tree lighting ceremonies and Holiday KidsPlay activities.
+The elves at Pittsburgh Downtown Partnership are gearing up to host the city’s 59th annual Light Up Night festivities, and most events are free – including live performances by renowned musicians and entertainers, tree lighting ceremonies and Holiday KidsPlay activities.
 Skate your way through the crisp night at the PPG Place ice rink, grab dinner from food trucks and cap off your merrymaking with a spectacular Zambelli fireworks display.
 Don’t miss the grand opening of the Peoples Gas Holiday Market – inspired by authentic German Christkindlmarkts – where you can shop for artisan gifts and international wares at Alpine-style wooden chalets.